tannyo/bookmarklets/README.md

 ## [Fat Head](http://www.fathead-movie.com/)

 This is a blog with many fine articles on nutrition.
-I love it but Tom Naughton didn't like the format of block quotes, so he created his own by surrounding the text with a span and setting the color to `#800000` which is some sort of dark read.
+I love it but Tom Naughton didn't like the format of block quotes, so he created his own by surrounding the text with a span and setting the color to `#800000` which is some sort of dark red.
 I sent him the CSS to add at the end of the theme's style.css file, but he is afraid of breaking the blog.

 ```css
 /*